-Do not drive piles with the bucket or dig
+Do not drive piles with the bucket or dig by banging the bucket

 Doing so will shorten the service life of the hoe attachment.
 Use the hydraulic force to dig.

 Do not perform operations using the machine's dropping force